amirh3sam/PostManAutomation_LocalHost/README.md

 });
 ```

 → if you want to verify for example Date is present in the header just need to copy and past same code and change instead “Content-type” chenge to “Date” then click Send
-in this API (Header) we do not have date or Contnet-Type

 ```JavaScript
 pm.test("Date is present", function () {